RashIslam/TipTop-Service/README.md

 ## Notes

 I had a difficult time understanding which items in the storyboard should be connected to which parts of the swift file.
 Also, when connecting objects, I don't know if I should make it a separate function or make it an outlet.
+I don't seem to understand how to switch to a settings page, despite creating a button for switching views.
+For creating custom tip values, I am not sure where to begin, such that I would be able to change the values in the array, as well as permanently changing them on the display as well.
+I wanted to create functionality that woudl allow for the bill to be divided by any given number of people.
+Furthermore, I wanted to make a slider control the tip amount, but I am unsure of how to implement this without interfering with the segmented control.
+Lastly, I would like to create a toggle button that would round the total up to the nearest chosen digit, so that users would not be bothered with small change.

 ## License